 The deadline for issuing a 1099-NEC for the year 2021 is February 1, 2022.

 The above rule applies exactly the same when you contract a freelance worker to do a job that cost you at least $600.
 As soon as you know you are hiring an independent contractor for $600+, send them an empty W-9 form and ask them to fill it out ASAP.
 The W-9 form will give you all the information you need to fill out the 1099-NEC, when the time comes to send it to the contractor and to the IRS.

-This should be easy if you are keeping track of your income (best done with an accounting app like Bonsai Tax): the IRS won't hold the lack of a 1099 form from a client against you if you report that income on the Schedule C of form 1040 of your tax return.
+This should be easy if you are keeping track of your income (best done with a consultant accounting app like Bonsai Tax): the IRS won't hold the lack of a 1099 form from a client against you if you report that income on the Schedule C of form 1040 of your tax return.

 After all, you are required to report 1099 income under $600 too -- without any 1099s to show for it.
 As long as it all was factored into your quarterly payments and is acknowledged on the tax return, you should be in the clear of any penalties with the IRS.